 The arrivals have occurred over the last month

 The first thing that these new arrivals learn when presenting themselves at Court is that the boundary of Melbourne is the extent of where they can safely tread.
 Explained to them by the Scourge William Buckley, this limitation is part of a treaty with those who live beyond.
 Vampires who do wrong have been known to be banished there for punishment.

 There are no restrictions on sea travel in and out but travel into the rural lands and into the interior are restricted.

 What is known about the Spanish Flu as it affects Vampires will be given to players prior to the first prelude session.

-Currently none of the new arrivals have territory
+Currently, none of the new arrivals has territory.

-The city currently extends from Williamstown, Footscray and Essendon in the west to Heidelberg and Bulleen in the East.
-Coburg and Preston are the northern boundary of the urban area and to the south there is not much beyond Moorabin.
+The city extends from Williamstown, Footscray and Essendon in the west to Heidelberg and Bulleen in the East.
+Coburg and Preston are the northern boundaries of the urban area and to the south, there is not much beyond Moorabbin.

 It is 1923, the memories of Great War are being forced into the background, but new ideology, new technology and new sources of wealth herald a changing society.
 Unions are gathering strength, the economy is growing and women are gaining more influence, employment and independence.
 The old ways of Empire are being questioned across the globe and new ideas are beginning to develop as the world seeks to find a better way.
 As it goes with the Kine, so too with the Kindred.
 The old ways are being questioned and new political thought is taking hold.
 The ancient vampiric society, however, is conservative in the extreme and highly resistant to change.